hermantai/CodePath-TwitterClient/README.md

 * [x] List anything else that you can get done to improve the app functionality!

   * Scroll to top when tapping on the toolbar
   * A snackar is shown for network error and the user can reload (either fetching newer or older items)
+  * Tap on relative timestamp to toggle between relative and absolute timestamps

 ## Video Walkthrough